-There is a cost-of-living crisis in the UK resulting in unprecedented pressures on people already in poverty, and this winter despite the support given by Government, thousands of people in Gateshead will be forced to make tough decisions about when and what they eat, what they can do in life, and when they can afford to heat their home.
+There is a cost-of-living crisis in the UK resulting in unprecedented pressures on people already in poverty, and despite the support given by Government, thousands of people in Gateshead are being forced to make tough decisions about when and what they eat, what they can do in life, and when they can afford to heat their home.

-In doing so, we wish to work with our local partners, building on the great work we did during the pandemic, to create a network of Warm Spaces, a group of places where Gateshead people can come together to stay warm, perhaps enjoy a cup of tea and a biscuit.
+Building on the great work we did together during the pandemic, we have worked with our partners to create a network of Warm Spaces, a group of places where Gateshead people can come together to stay warm.

 We have created a directory of all the places available to our residents across the public, private, health and voluntary sectors so that anyone who is cold knows where they can go to get warm, stay warm and enjoy a little company and some hot refreshments.

 If you already offer this type of facility, read about what you can expect expect if you offer a Warm Space and how to sign up to our directory - find out more.

 You'll get a warm welcome as well as Warm Space